Shane Taylor (wrestler)

 Mark Shepherd (born December 31, 1985), better known by the ring name Shane Taylor, is an American professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he is the leader of the Shane Taylor Promotions stable.
-He also performs in AEW's sister company, Ring of Honor (ROH), where he is a one-third of the reigning ROH World Six-Man Tag Team Champions.
+He also performs in AEW's sister company, Ring of Honor (ROH), where he is a former ROH World Six-Man Tag Team Champion.
 He is also a former ROH World Television Champion.

 Early life

 Shepherd grew up in the slums of Cleveland.
 His father, a reformed drug dealer who confronted drug dealers and intervened in fights in front of the family home, did not want his son to follow on the same path and advised him to go to college.
 Shepherd studied business management, graduating in 2009.
 He also practiced boxing for 20 years and played American football during his university years.
 He is now married and has children.